-Invensys hired Rothesay Life, a unit of Goldman Sachs Group Inc. (GS), last year to manage its pension plan and explore ways to separate the liabilities from the company, including a sale to insurers, one of the people said.
+Invensys hired Rothesay Life, a unit of Goldman Sachs Group Inc. (GS:US), last year to manage its pension plan and explore ways to separate the liabilities from the company, including a sale to insurers, one of the people said.
 The net pension liability was 426 million pounds in March, down from 467 million pounds a year earlier, according to Invensys’s latest annual report.
 Total pension obligations were 5.8 billion pounds as of March 31.

 Competitive bids for the company may produce offers of about 350 pence per share, Paul Hopper, an analyst at Investec Bank Plc in London, wrote in a note.
 The valuation may rise further if the company is sold in parts, he said.

 “It has long been mooted to be a break-up candidate but private-equity buyers, the natural facilitator of such a move, will have been put off by Invensys’ large pension plan,” Hopper said.